 Op 5 december 2009 opende burgemeester Matteo Renzi van Florence, de 7e Biennale Internazionale Dell’Arte Contemporanea in Fortezza Da Basso.
 Met drie recente werken was Reinder Ourensma aanwezig op dit internationale evenement voor hedendaagse kunst.
 Een 12 koppige internationale jury heeft op de afsluitende prijsuitreiking de schilderijen van Reinder bekroond met de 1e prijs Schilderen.

->

-> Van het Amerikaanse jurylid Gregorio Luke, die ook een tweetal lezingen gaf, kreeg Reinder de boodschap: “Your triumph at the Florence Biennial is very important because it signals a change in the art world.
+Van het Amerikaanse jurylid Gregorio Luke, die er een tweetal lezingen gaf, kreeg Reinder de boodschap: “Your triumph at the Florence Biennial is very important because it signals a change in the art world.
 For many years I have seen a trend, particularly in the United States, where the only thing that is considered “contemporary” are installations and videos.
 Painting and sculpture, especially if they show any kind of technical mastery, are considered “academic”.
 This is why I was so happy to see your exquisite, masterful work win.
 It is a victory not only for you but for all of us who belief in painting.”

->

-> The Biennale is organized under the High Patronage of the President of the Italian Republic with the official endorsement of the Ministry of Culture, the Region of Tuscany, the Province and the City of Florence.
+Florence Biennale is organized under the High Patronage of the President of the Italian Republic with the official endorsement of the Ministry of Culture, the Region of Tuscany, the Province and City of Florence.
 Numerous recognitions have also come from the Embassies of the countries of origin of the Artists.

->

-> sculpter / painter / artist
+sculpter / painter / artist

 The 7th edition of the Florence Biennale Internazionale d’Arte Contemporanea has ended with an unexpected success for the humble though great painter Reinder Ourensma from Leeuwarden, The Netherlands.